AhmedAdelFahmyHassanIbrahim/Git-Course/README.md

 ### from the staging to do commit to the local repo
 git commit -m "the message you want to write."

+### to know all the branches of the reop
+git branch

+### to push to the remote repo
+git push REMOTENAME BRANCHNAME

+### to know the remote name
+git remote -v